hsjoberg/fork-explorer/README.md

 To contribute, install and activate the Prettier extension to your editor of choice.

 For commits, make descriptive and atomic git commits.
-You can prefix the page or relevant code you are working with, for example on frontend change:
+You can prefix the page or relevant code you are working with, for example on a frontend change:

 ```
 index: Add 90% indicator to Progress Bar